rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Vertical rastering height to use, as a percentage, when rasterMode:openAlways is applied.
-This value must be between 0 and 100.</p>
+Vertical rastering height to use, as a percentage, when rasterMode:openAlways is applied.
+This value must be between 0 and 100.
 ####Access